iPhone 8 & iPhone 8 Plus Review: Still Worth A Buy In 2020?

 The iPhone 8 and iPhone 8 Plus represented the end of the line for Apple’s now-classic iPhone design.
 The Apple Home button has been a staple of Apple’s iconic phone’s design since day one.
 But with the iPhone X, a new era was ushered in – an all-screen era, AKA the FACE ID era.

-The purpose of this review is twofold: 1) to give you an overview of Apple’s iPhone 8 and iPhone 8 Plus from the perspective of 2019, two-and-a-bit years after its initial release, and 2) to ascertain whether or not the iPhone 8 and iPhone 8 Plus are still worth buying in 2019, now that Apple’s iPhone 11 range is here…
+The purpose of this review is twofold: 1) to give you an overview of Apple’s iPhone 8 and iPhone 8 Plus from the perspective of 2020, two-and-a-bit years after its initial release, and 2) to ascertain whether or not the iPhone 8 and iPhone 8 Plus are still worth buying?
+Also, let’s not forget: the iPhone 8 is now very cheap (even ALDI sells them now).

 iPhone 8 & iPhone 8 Plus Quick Verdict